New Zealand Warriors: A disappointing 25th season – 2019

-COVID-19 impacts the NRL – 2020
+COVID Season 1 - An Unexpected Sacrifice – 2020

 Going into the 2020 NRL season, the Warriors were looking to improve on their dismal 2019 campaign.
-However, even before kick off of their first-round game against the Newcastle Knights, New Zealand Prime Minister Jacinda Ardern announced that people traveling into New Zealand would be subject to a mandatory self-isolation period of 14 days due to the COVID-19 pandemic, this not only meant that the Warriors would have to self isolate for 14 days and not play should they return home, but it would be nearly impossible to accommodate visiting sides.
+However, even before kick off of their first-round game against the Newcastle Knights, New Zealand Prime Minister Jacinda Ardern announced that people travelling into New Zealand would be subject to a mandatory self-isolation period of 14 days due to the COVID-19 pandemic, this not only meant that the Warriors would have to self isolate for 14 days and not play should they return home, but it would be nearly impossible to accommodate visiting sides.
 As a consequence the Warriors-based themselves in the Northern New South Wales town of Kingscliff and moved their round 2 game on 21 March against the Canberra Raiders to Cbus Super Stadium on the Gold Coast.
 Two days after the Raiders game, the NRL suspended the competition, with the aim to resume a shortened season to be held over 20 rounds (including the first two rounds that have already taken place) by 28 May.
-When the competition resumed, the Warriors started their new campaign on a perfect note, in a memorable 18–0 win over St. George Illawarra at their temporary home at Central Coast Stadium.
+When the competition resumed, the Warriors started their new campaign on a perfect note, in a memorable 18–0 win over St George Illawarra at their temporary home at Central Coast Stadium.
 On 20 June, the day after an embarrassing 40–12 loss to South Sydney, the Warriors sacked Stephen Kearney as coach with former Wests Tigers premiership player Todd Payten taking over as caretaker coach.
-However, despite some of their bad performances, they did improve in the second half of the season with back to back wins over the Wests Tigers (26-20) and Manly (26-22) and were gallant in their loss to the Sydney Roosters (18-10).
+However, despite their performances, they did improve in the second half of the season with back to back wins over the Wests Tigers (26–20) and Manly (26–22) and were gallant in their loss to the Sydney Roosters (18–10).
 The Warriors ended up finishing 10th, and saw 2020 as a year of success despite not qualifying for the finals.
-They flew home on 28 September following their 40–28 win over Manly-Warringah.
+They flew home on 28 September following their 40–28 win over the Manly Warringah Sea Eagles.